edge-cloud/www.edge-cloud.net/_posts/2015-10-04-cloudflare-pops-in-google-analytics.md

   - Cloudflare
   - Google-Analytics
 ---
-<a href="https://www.cloudflare.com/" target="_blank">Cloudflare</a> provides a content delivery network and distributed domain name server services to help secure and accelerate websites.
+[Cloudflare](https://www.cloudflare.com/) provides a content delivery network and distributed domain name server services to help secure and accelerate websites.
 This cloud-based service sits between the visitor and the CloudFlare user’s hosting provider, acting as a reverse proxy for the website.

-This article will help you visualize the global presence of your website, when using CloudFlare, with the well-known tool <a href="https://www.google.com/analytics/" target="_blank">Google Analytics</a>.
+This article will help you visualize the global presence of your website, when using CloudFlare, with the well-known tool [Google Analytics](https://www.google.com/analytics/).
 You need to have your website running through CloudFlare for this to work.

-<a href="https://www.cloudflare.com/a/sign-up" target="_blank">Signing up</a>&nbsp;wit CloudFlare is easy and free and usually only takes 5 minutes.
+[Signing up](https://www.cloudflare.com/a/sign-up)&nbsp;wit CloudFlare is easy and free and usually only takes 5 minutes.

 ### About CloudFlare's Points-of-Presence